-Mr. Ou Guo Liang, aged 44, is an Executive Director of the Company.
-He assists the chief executive officer in formulation of strategy, development of new business and the management of sales and marketing networks.
+Mr. Ou Guo Liang, aged 45, is a Non-Executive Director of the Company.
+Mr. Ou was the Executive Director of the Company since 2005.
+From 1 January 2021, Mr. Ou was re-designated from an Executive Director to a Non-Executive Director.
+Mr. Ou is also the director of Jolimark Technology Limited, an indirect wholly-owned subsidiary of the Company incorporated in Hong Kong, and the legal representative of Jiangmen Kong Yue Jolimark Tax Control Services Limited, a non wholly-owned subsidiary of the Company established in the People's Republic of China.
 He has over 15 years of experience in sales and marketing.
 Mr. Ou obtained a bachelor of economics degree in international corporate management from the Central University of Finance and Economics (中央財經大學) in 1998.
 Mr. Ou joined the Group in November 1998.
 Since June 2017, Mr. Ou has served as the chairman of the board of Jiangmen Palace International Food Co., Ltd. (江門麗宮國際食品股份有限公司), which was listed on National Equities Exchange and Quotations on 17 November 2017 (stock code: 872325).
-He is the son of Mr. Au Pak Yin and the brother of Mr. Au Kwok Lun.
+Mr. Ou is the son of Mr. Au Pak Yin, current executive Director and chairman of the Company and the brother of Mr. Au Kwok Lun, current executive Director.